richgel999/uap_resources/oescsler.md

 revolutionary energy efficient power source, a product of extraterrestrialcraft technologies.
 Other technological disclosures would impact greatly on financial markets related to precious metal and element compounds.
-Abrupt publicdisclosure could have a cataclysmic effect on institutional scientific education which could result in total obsolescence of basic tenets.
+Abrupt public disclosure could have a cataclysmic effect on institutional scientific education which could result in total obsolescence of basic tenets.